berlinelucien/Name-FoodFav/README.md

 # Contributing

 This project welcomes contributions and suggestions.
-Before you make a contribution, check out the [contribution guide in CONTRIBUTING.md](https://github.com/tnt-summer-academy/Samples/blob/main/CONTRIBUTING.md)for best practices.
+Before you make a contribution, check out the [contribution guide in CONTRIBUTING.md](https://github.com/tnt-summer-academy/Samples/blob/main/CONTRIBUTING.md) for best practices.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.